wrklst/pulse-remote-server/README.md

 ## Register the recorder

-In your `pulse.php` configuration file, register the RemoteServerRecorder with the desired settings:
+In your `pulse.php` configuration file, register the \WrkLst\Pulse\RemoteServer\Recorders\RemoteServers with the desired settings:

 ```php
 return [